waterlinked/waterlinked.github.io/docs/explorer-kit/upgrader.md

 # Software update

-As of software release 2.1.0 the system automaticly checks for updates when the host computer is connected to internet.
+As of software release 2.1.0 the system automatically checks for updates when the host computer is connected to internet.
 If you have the latest release you will see a green checkmark as shown below.
 An exclamation mark will indicate if a newer release is available.

 ![sw_version](../img/sw_version.png)